Augmented Reality examples and use cases in the real world mature and grow each year, with the introduction of new products and software.

 Personal Augmented Reality Examples

-Retail brands can leverage AR to digitally portray their products on the bodies of their shoppers.
-Customers can make sure that everything fits them and this minimizes the number of returns.
+Retail brands can leverage AR with a digital portrayal of the shopper wearing their products.
+Customers can make sure that everything fits just right, minimizing the need for returns.

 Food And Beverages

-Consumers can use augmented reality to get detailed information of ingredients and nutritional value of food items in restaurants.
+Consumers can use augmented reality to get detailed information on the ingredients and nutritional value of food items in restaurants.
 In turn, this might encourage chefs to experiment and create new recipes more in tune with what consumers want to consume.

 Artists are creating digital art pieces layered over public places that are unveiled through AR.
 People can leave notes and doodles in public places that are also revealed through AR.
 Museums have been enhanced with AR guided tours that provide extra content about exposed items.